brianjimerson/demo-library/tcp-egress-gateway/README.md

 ### EC2 Setup

 First, create an EC2 instance based on Ubuntu 20.04.
 A t2.xlarge instance type with a 60GB volume was used for this demonstration.
-Also, make sure you assign a public IP address to the instance so that you can access the RabbitMQ Management Console.
-If you don't, you'll have forward ports for the console.
+Also, make sure you assign a public IP address to the instance so that you can SSH into the instance and access the RabbitMQ Management Console.
 The security group for the instance should have the following inbound rules:

  * 5671/TCP from at least the subnet for your Kubernetes cluster (secure RabbitMQ protocol)
  * 5672/TCP from at least the subnet for your Kubernetes cluster (non-secure RabbitMQ protocol)